Ice hockey in Germany

 Ice hockey in Germany is one of the more popular sports, and ranks behind Handball and football in spectator favour and meaning.
 Ice hockey is organized today in Germany by the Deutsche Eishockey Liga, the highest professional league, and by the Deutschen Eishockey-Bund ice hockey federation, which is the sport's federation in Germany and a member of the International Ice Hockey Federation.

+There are 25,934 registered players in Germany (0.03% of its population).

-The men's national ice hockey team stands eighth in the world on the current IIHF rank list.
+The men's national ice hockey team stands seventh in the world on the current IIHF rank list.